rloubes/Website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Paris School of Economics
+- name: Paris School of Economics <br> Development, Labor and Trade Economics
   url: ""

 # Short bio (displayed in user profile at end of posts)